arthurbernierjr/http-videos/http-methods/README.md

 [HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) are used to indicate the desired action to be performed on a given resource (specified by the URI) on the server.

-We'll be using the following HTTP methods when we start defining routes:
+We'll be using the following HTTP methods when we start building our own server applications:

 | HTTP method | Desired action on server |
 | ----------- | ------------------------ |